Ready to find your voice?

 The Vagabond English Book Club is an opportunity to read and discuss with book lovers all over the world.
 I can't think of a better way to spend my time.

-The blog is here to inspire you.
+I write the blog to inspire you--(and myself.)
 To help you take that journey from book-lover to writer.
 To help you find the shortest path to confidence in your voice, your story and your writing.

 I can't tell you how to find more minutes in a day, but I'll remind you to think of what really matters.